-Aguiar, L. and Gagnepain, P. 2017.
+- Aguiar, L. and Gagnepain, P. 2017.
 European co-operative R&D and firm performance: Evidence based on funding differences in key actions.
-International Journal of Industrial Organization 53:1-31.

-Arrow, K. 1962.
-Economic Welfare and the Allocation of Resources for Invention.
-NBER Chapters, in: The Rate and Direction of Inventive Activity: Economic and Social
+International Journal of Industrial Organization 53:1-31. - Arrow, K. 1962.
+Economic Welfare and the Allocation of Resources to Invention In The Rate and Direction of Inventive Activity: Economic and Social Factors, ed.